rishabhranawat/junto/README.md

 ## Acknowledgments
 This project was submitted to the SF AI Hackathon and created by Marcus Kiisa, Akhil Dhavala, and Rishabh Ranawat.

----

-For more details and updates, please visit the [Junto Devpost page](https://devpost.com/software/junto-c8bute).